Message from the President

 Women of Merit

 Women of Merit is a group for self-identified women of color to gather and support one another at RTC.
-We invite you to spend some time with us in solidarity during these challenging times.
+If you or your student identifies as a woman of color, we invite you to spend some time with us in solidarity.

 Men of Merit